saptak/spark/4-basics-of-programming-apache-spark.md

 ###Concepts

 **RDD** or Resilient Distributed Dataset is an immutable collection of objects that is usually partitioned and distributed across multiple physical nodes of the YARN cluster.
+So once a RDD is instantiated, it cannot be changed.

-Typically, RDDs are instantiated by loading data from HDFS on a YARN cluster.
+Typically, RDDs are instantiated by loading data from HDFS, HBASE, etc on a YARN cluster.

 Once a RDD is instantiated you can apply a series of operations.
 All operations fall into one of two types, **transformations** or **actions**. **Transformation** operations build out the processing graph which can then be applied on the partitioned dataset across the YARN cluster once the **Action** operation is invoked.
+Each transformation creates a new RDD.

 Let's try it out.